logan62334/jmdevice/README.rst

 .. image:: https://img.shields.io/pypi/l/apptoolkit.svg
     :target: https://pypi.python.org/pypi/apptoolkit/

 Introduction
 -----------

-This is a lightweight set of tools for obtaining information about Android devices in Python
+This is a lightweight set of tools for obtaining information about Android devices and iOS devices in Python

 Learn more
 -----------